hzhou/MyDef_Book/gallery_javascript.md

 ![counterpage](js_line.png)

-[Suggestion: simply focus on the page part and try to guess what it does, reference the screen shot at the end see if it helps.
+[Suggestion: simply focus on the page part and try to guess what it does; reference the screen shot see if it helps.
 Then move on to specific subcodes one at a time.]

 [It's OK to simply skip these examples.
 You can always come back after you finish a few chapters later.]